-My waste bin and/or my recycling bin has not been collected, what should I do?
+My waste, recycling or garden bin/sack has not been collected, what should I do?

 You can report a missed bin collection, or a missing bin, by completing this online form.
 You will need to report a missed collection within 48 hrs however.
 Please note: All collections are made from the kerbside outside of your property between 6.30am and 5pm on your specified days.
 If we've missed your bin, please allow us up to 4pm on the day of collection before reporting it to us, to allow for delays such as weather or road works.
 Your missed bin will then be collected before the end of the following day.

 Why Can't I recycle mixed plastics such as margarine tubs, meat trays and yogurt pots?

 Mixed recycling collected in Hampshire is sorted at one of two Material Recovery Facilities (MRFs).
 These facilities sort items into different streams (e.g. aluminium, steel, plastic bottles) via a mix of mechanical and manual sorting.
 Our MRFs are able to sort plastic bottles from other materials via an “optical sort” whereby infra-red light is used to identify and separate plastic bottles.

 Plastic pots, tubs and trays (PTT) are made from several different types of plastic, making them difficult and expensive to recycle.
 Currently, these mixed plastics cannot be sorted in Hampshire MRFs without investing significantly in new equipment, which is extremely expensive.
 Collecting mixed plastics (PTT) creates additional problems: